Purchases made through links earn us a small commission, at no extra cost to you.

 Our favourite attraction in the park was the musical fountain.
 Five times a day (10:30 am, 5:00 pm, 6:00 pm, 7:30 pm, 9:00 pm) the water sprays and twirls, all stunningly choreographed to music.

 End your night with another walk along the Danube to see Budapest’s famous bridges and landmarks beautifully illuminated at night.

 Day 3: Explore Gellért Hill, Andrássy Avenue, Heroes Square and Széchenyi Spa

 Start your final day in Budapest with a walk up the historic Gellért Hill.
 This is another great place to enjoy beautiful views the city, while also learning a bit about Budapest’s past.
-There are many important monuments on Gellért Hill, most notably the Liberty Monument.
+There are many important monuments on Gellért Hill, most notably the Liberty Monument and the Gellért Monument.

 Next, make your way over to the Pest side of the city.
 If you’d like, visit St. Stephen’s Basilica before beginning your walk down Andrássy Avenue.

 Andrássy Avenue is an iconic boulevard dating back to 1872.
 It is lined with luxury boutiques and old mansions (many which have seen better days).
 Hungary’s opera house is located along this avenue, as is the House of Terror museum.

 The House of Terror is a memorial to the victims of the communist and fascist regimes of the 20th century.
 We didn’t go inside, but did stop to pay our respects at the memorial outside.

 At the end of Andrássy Avenue you’ll come to Heroes Square.
 It was created in 1896 to mark the 1,000th anniversary of the Magyar conquest and foundation of the Hungarian state.